(WHM >> Home >> SSL/TLS >> Manage AutoSSL)

 The system assigns the cPanel (powered by Sectigo) provider's Usability Score by its ability to:

 - Support the "http" and "dns" Domain Control Validation (DCV) method (two stars for each Ancestor DCV-supported DCV method, for a total of four stars).

 - Provide 1,000 domains per certificate (one star).

-The provider details table contains the following information:
+The Show/Hide Details table contains the following: